Tension grips Gaza after Israel's ultimatum ends

 With the end of the deadline given by Israel for residents of the northern Gaza Strip to leave their homes towards the south, thousands of Palestinians have moved in a hurry as the region is gripped by the tension of an obvious attack by the Israeli Army.

 The ultimatum from the Israel Defense Forces was communicated on Thursday (Oct 12, 2023) and ended around 6pm this Friday (Oct 13).
 The order established 24 hours for people to leave the premises for the sake of “security”.
 The recommendation is that civilians only return to the region when advised by the Israeli government.
-With the mobilization of tanks and troops on the border, it is expected that a land operation could begin in the next few hours.
+With the mobilization of tanks and troops on the border, there is an expectation that a land operation could begin in the next few hours.

 The evacuation of civilians includes Gaza City, with around 700,000 inhabitants, and the refugee camps of Jabalya (116 thousand) and Beach (90,000).
 It also involves the cities of Beit Hanoun and Beit Lahia, close to the Erez Pass, the main land crossing point controlled by Israel.